 Backyards drill-down, Istio observability enhanced

+When something goes wrong in your mesh, the first thing you'll probably notice is an alert about your services: error rate or latency is increasing.
+But it's only a symptom and the real root cause can be a whole bunch of different things, like underlying Kubernetes problems, application bugs or node failures.
+This blog post shows you how to track such an issue and find the root cause: in this example, a misconfiguration in a Kubernetes cluster.
 The Backyards (now Cisco Service Mesh Manager) dashboard is a great starting point for discovering the root cause of specific failures that can occur in your Istio service mesh.
 Inspecting the topology view and the integrated metrics is usually the first step of investigating a bug.
 Backyards' distributed tracing, tapping and validations can also help with debugging, or analysing an issue.
 Leveraging Istio's 1.5 new Telemetry v2 (aka Mixerless), Backyards (now Cisco Service Mesh Manager) drill-down view is another addition in this toolbox.

 We see the service mesh as a key component of every modern Cloud Native stack.
 To make this a reality, we are on a mission to make Istio simple to use and manage for everyone.
 We have built a product called Backyards (now Cisco Service Mesh Manager), the Banzai Cloud operationalized and automated service mesh, which makes setting up and operating an Istio-based mesh a cinch.

 Backyards 1.2 provides a drill-down view of services and workloads in the Istio service mesh.
-You can trace back an issue from the top-level service mesh layer by navigating deeper in the stack, and see the status and most important metrics of your Kubernetes controllers, pods, and even nodes.
+You can trace back an issue from the top-level service mesh layer by navigating deeper in the stack and see the status and most important metrics of your Kubernetes controllers, pods, and even nodes.

+Want to know more?
+Get in touch with us, or delve into the details of the latest release.
 Or just take a look at some of the Istio features that Backyards automates and simplifies for you, and which we've already blogged about.

 Set up the environment